 Felonies also have varying levels of severity based on the seriousness of the charge you’re facing.
 So a Class D felony comes with greater punishments than a Class E felony.

-All of this means that not all DWI convictions are the same – some can have much worse consequences than others.
-And just because you get charged with a certain type of DWI does not mean that you’re out of options, either.
-Depending on the mitigating factors in your case, a good DWI attorney can help you get the charges against you reduced to a lesser offense – either a misdemeanor or a DWAI violation instead of a criminal offense.
+All of this means that not all DWI convictions are the same; some can have much worse consequences than others.
+Also, being charged with a certain type of DWI does not mean that you’re out of options.
+Depending on the mitigating factors in your case, a skilled DWI attorney can help you get the charges against you reduced to a lesser offense, either a misdemeanor or a DWAI violation, instead of a criminal offense.

 The sooner you get started on your defense, the better you can strategize with your lawyer to review the prosecutor’s case against you and fight for the best possible outcome.